nics-tw/petsard/docs/_posts/2023-11-10-User Story.md

 # User Story A
 **Privacy Enhancing Data Generation**

-This demo will show how to generate privacy-enhanced data using `PETsARD`.
+This demo illustrates how to generate privacy-enhanced data using `PETsARD`.

 In this demonstration, you, as the user, already possess a data file locally, and `PETsARD` will assist you in loading that file and then generating a privacy-enhanced version of it.